adityaramesh/banyan/README.md

 - Server-side code.
   - Implement task creation.
     - Things to check during insertion-time using event hooks:
-      - If command is provided, then requested resources must be as well.
-      - Ensure that the state is either `inactive` or `available`.
-If the task is a continuation, ensure that the state is `inactive`.
       - The user should only be able to explicitly make the following state
         transitions:
         - inactive to available